schalkdaniel/compboost/tutorials/stages_of_custom_learner.md

+---
-# The four or maybe five Stages of a Custom Learner
+title: "The four or maybe five Stages of a Custom Learner"
+output:
+  html_document:
+    keep_md: true
+---